3 Free Ways to Reinstall Windows 10/11 without Losing Data

-4. In the screen, click "Change what to keep".
+4. In the What needs your attention screen, click "Change what to keep" option.

-This may take a while because it will spend extra time scanning your hard drive and moving files.
+This may take a while because it will take extra time to scan your hard drive and move files.
 If you just want to keep your files where they are, then try the next method.

-Method 2: refresh Windows 10 without losing files
+Method 2: Fresh install Windows 10/11 without losing personal files

-Windows 10 provides the feature "Reset this PC" to help you solve system problems by reinstalling Windows 10.
+Windows 10 provides the feature "Reset this PC" to help you solve system problems by resetting your computer to factory settings.
 During the process, you can choose whether to keep your personal files or not.

 You can also reset Windows 10 from command line.
-The process are shown below:
+The process is shown below:

 1. Type “cmd” in the search box and press Enter.